bramvandenbussche/books/_posts/2023-01-09-Jodi-Taylor---A-Catalogue-of-Catastrophe.md

 author: Jodi Taylor
 title: A Catalogue of Catastrophe
-series: The Chronicles of St Mary's
+series: The Chronicles of St. Mary's
 series_order: 13
 cover: chronicles-of-st-marys-13-a-catalogue-of-catastrophe.jpg